How Google Classroom became teachers’ go-to tool—and why it’s fallen short

 And so we are left with a reality in which some preschoolers are being told to spend six hours a day on Zoom or Meet or Teams, and the companies behind those platforms have little incentive to recommend against that approach, or any other.
 Smaller organizations have been stepping up to the plate and creating resources; meanwhile, Google and Microsoft are keeping mum on instructional best practices while they scramble to evolve their video platforms in response to Zoom.

 However, schools are starting to realize that “Google Certified” is not enough to tackle the current crisis in education.
-Instead, companies that sell learning management systems, which provide a more robust set of features than Google Classroom, have seen strong growth in recent months.
-For example, PowerSchool, which acquired popular learning management system Schoology in November 2019, has signed state-wide contracts in Texas and elsewhere.
+For example, companies that sell learning management systems, which provide a more robust set of features than Google Classroom, have seen strong growth in recent months.
+PowerSchool, which acquired popular learning management system Schoology in November 2019, has signed state-wide contracts in Texas and elsewhere.
 The pandemic will eventually fade, but digital learning is here to stay, especially in regions where extreme weather events, like hurricanes and forest fires, are on the rise.

 “Every school needs a really good continuity of learning plan,” says Tom Vander Ark, cofounder of Learn Capital and CEO of GettingSmart.